How big is a newborn’s stomach?

 How big is a newborn’s stomach? – Wet and Soiled Diapers

 It might be hard to know how much baby is consuming during each feeding session.
 That’s okay though because you’ll always be able to monitor how much is coming out.
 All babies are different, but tracking the amount of wet and soiled diapers each day for the first week is another way to monitor that baby is feeding well.
-You can always drop in to your pediatrician for a weight check as well.
+You can also always drop in to your pediatrician for a weight check.
+As Jessica Simpson, SLP and IBCLC in Loudoun County VA likes to say: “The wets match the day of life!”

-Birth weight, prematurity, congestion or growth spurts can all contribute to normal feeding behavior for baby at any given time.
+Birth weight, prematurity, congestion or growth spurts can all contribute to feeding behavior for baby at any given time.
+And all of these things are normal.
 On the whole, weight gain, diaper output and baby appearing satisfied and content after feeding are all the infants way of telling you they’re happy no matter how big their stomach is.
-By following your newborns lead and contacting the pediatrician with any concerns you can ensure your baby is eating enough.
+By following your newborn’s lead and contacting the pediatrician with any concerns, you can ensure your baby is eating enough.

 Categories